 Next up for us was the underground river.
-Be sure and come prepared with you bathing suit on underneath your clothes (although they do have nice changing facilities).
-Starting at the take off station, they have these huge bags they give you where you put in all the stuff you don’t want to float down the cave river with.
+Be sure and come prepared with your bathing suit on underneath your clothes (although they do have nice changing facilities).
+Starting at the take-off station, they have these huge bags they give you where you put in all the stuff you don’t want to float down the cave river with.
 They issue you a lifejacket, a tube, and a headlamp, then you give the bag guy your locked-up gear and he will have it for you when you are at the end of the river.
 It is a great system and it makes for a relaxing adventure for a family with kids and it is even fun for couples or groups of friends, as well.

 The whole ride took us almost 45 minutes, with all the stops and goofing around that we did.
-O, and by the way, we even brought along our adventurous grandmother, so it is not too strenuous.
+Oh, and by the way, we even brought along our adventurous grandmother, so it is not too strenuous.

-After it was over, we dried off and quickly changed into our nice clothes for our 6pm show called Mexico Espectacular!
+After it was over, we dried off and quickly changed into our nice clothes for our 6 pm show called Mexico Espectacular!
 And spectacular it was!
 We had seats right up front as the waiters took our food orders.
 The view could not have been any better.
 We were in an arena type setting where the show takes you on a musical journey through the history of Mexico.

 The 300 plus actors started with the Mayans and progressed to the Spanish conquest and then ended with Mexican heroes and Mexican songs that are popular.